 The salad and sides offerings are phenomenal.

 A nifty inclusion is the DIY juice station, where you can choose the fruit and vegetables.

-I had a delicious tomato soup and one of the best salads I’ve enjoyed on my travels, however the pasta was hard and undercooked.
+I had a delicious tomato soup and one of the best salads I have enjoyed on my travels, however, the pasta was hard and undercooked.

-The bar was well-stocked and varied.
-The absence of a tip jar like at other US lounges I have used was a welcome sight.
+The bar is well-stocked and varied.
+The absence of a tip jar like at other US lounges was a welcome sight.

-There were four beers on tap, including two local brews from Long Beach and Venice, and one each from Barcelona and Munich.
+There are four roating beers on tap, including two local brews from Long Beach and Venice, and one each from Barcelona and Munich.

 The bar staff were friendly and made a great espresso.

 The wifi was the one of the fastest and most reliable connections I have experienced at a lounge, at 70 Mbps download/87 Mbps upload.